5 ways to bring your digital photos into the real world

 For any of the companies with physical locations, you can order online and have your poster delivered or pick it up at a local branch.
 However, they do differ in price and in the process that you have to go through to get your images ready to print.
 Walmart is the cheapest, Staples has one of the simplest and fastest check-out processes, and Walgreens is slightly harder to use but offers more control and customization: various products, multiple potential layouts, and extra modifications like those text overlays.

 In addition to these traditional sources, you can turn to web-based companies.
-Canvas Factory, as the name suggests, focuses on wall art, with a fast and easy photo-uploading process and reasonable prices (they start at $26 for an 8-inch by 8-inch square canvas).
+Canvas Factory, as the name suggests, focuses on wall art, with a fast and easy photo-uploading process and reasonable prices (they start at $26 for an 10-by-10-inch square canvas).
 Services like Shutterfly, Snapfish, and Vistaprint offer a much broader selection of photo gifts, including posters and canvases as well as wall calendars, magnets, mugs, and photo cases for both iPhones and Android devices.
-Of the latter three, Snapfish gives you most control over layouts and optional extras like text and graphics overlays.
+Of those three, Snapfish gives you most control over layouts and optional extras like text and graphics overlays.
 However, if you’d rather not do all the layout work yourself, Shutterfly has more templates and designs to pick from.
 Vistaprint is the least flexible in terms of customizing the final product, but it’s very straightforward to use, so you can place your order more quickly.